ditdotdev/remote-sdk-go/README.md

 # About this Project

 This project provides a common set of interfaces for remote providers (such as SSH and S3).
-Titan does not yet provide a way to dynamically load remote providers, but this SDK provides a means for providers to have their own dedicated repositories.
+Datadatdat does not yet provide a way to dynamically load remote providers, but this SDK provides a means for providers to have their own dedicated repositories.